saltyorg/docs/docs/reference/modules/traefik_template.md

     - Often needs changing:

+        ???+info "Check upstream"

+            The project usually provides a Docker Compose sample in its repository or documentation.
+Make sure to validate the settings you use against theirs!

         ``` { .yaml .no-copy hl_lines="2-4" }
         environment:
           # Remove unsupported environment variables and add image-specific ones, e.g.: